iullycegovia/logistic-regression/README.md

 R (most recent version)
 RStudio (optional but recommended)

-# THIS PROJECT IS ONLY TO EMPHASIZE MY KNOWLEDGE IN DATA AND R:
+# THIS PROJECT IS ONLY TO EMPHASIZE MY KNOWLEDGE IN DATA AND R!!